whaynes/STCW23/jekyll/_assessments/OICEW-10E1B.md

 <tr><td>

 {% capture behavior %}
-{% do Line up, lineup %} and {% do put into service, PlaceintoService %} the oily water separator / oil content monitor system
+{% do lineup, Line up %} and {% do PlaceintoService, put into service %} the oily water separator / oil content monitor system
 {% endcapture %}
 {{ behavior | markdownify }}